SinjanSingh1/Face-Recognition-Based-Attendance-System/README.md

 ## Functionality Supported

-- Register new employees.
-- Add employee photos.
+- Register employees by adding their photos.
 - View attendance reports of all employees.
 Attendance can be filtered by date or employee.

 ## Built Using